Haivision/srt/docs/API-functions.md

 ```

 Returns a constant string for the reason of the connection rejected,
-as per given code id.
+as per given code ID.
 It provides a system-defined message for
-values below `SRT_REJC_SERVER` and for values from the server and
+values below `SRT_REJC_SERVER`.
+For values from the server and
-user ranges just the number with "SERVER" or "USER" prefix.
+user ranges it provides just the number with the prefix "SERVER" or "USER".

 The actual messages assigned to system rejection codes, that is,
 between `SRT_REJC_SYSTEM` and `SRT_REJ_E_SIZE` (both exclusive), can be also